valhalla/valhalla-docs/add-routing-to-a-map.md

 In the code you will add, the `scene:` item sets the Tangram scene file to use for drawing and `attribution:` is what appears in the bottom corner of the map as the map attribution, overriding the default Leaflet attribution.
 This source code links to a scene file created by Mapzen, but you can modify the `scene:` parameter to point to a scene hosted at a different URL or a local file.

-Note that Tangram and the vector tile service are not required for Valhalla routing.
-If you prefer to use other data with Valhalla, refer to the [Leaflet documentation](http://leafletjs.com/reference.html) to learn how reference tile layers in a map.
+Note that Tangram and the vector tile service are not required for Mapzen Turn-by-Turn routing.
+If you prefer to use other data, refer to the [Leaflet documentation](http://leafletjs.com/reference.html) to learn how reference tile layers in a map.

 1. Inside the `<script>` tags, immediately after the `var map = L.map('map');` line, add the following code to use Tangram.
   ```js